-The course will end with a small group project where students evaluate different tools and techniques for the project they specified in the first week.
+The course will end with a small group project where students evaluate different tools and techniques to assess carbon stocks and monitor their emissions from forests, which is supported by their measured forest parameters in the field.

 Written exam (open book), group report.